Master’s Degree in Psychology

 - Graduate Research Methods in Psychology

-At Brandeis University, students can earn a general MA in psychology on either a full-time or part-time basis.
+At Brandeis University, students can earn a general Master of Arts (MA) in Psychology on either a full or part-time basis.
 The full-time degree takes a minimum of nine months to complete, although most students spend 12 months completing all course requirements.
 Applications are accepted on a rolling basis for a fall start date.
-The curriculum includes courses on social, cognitive, and developmental psychology as well as statistics and research methods to provide breadth to the experience.
-To further specialize, it is possible to complete a joint master’s degree program with women’s, gender, and sexuality studies as well.
+The curriculum includes courses on social, cognitive, and developmental psychology as well as statistics and research methods.
+Students receive hands-on research mentorships exploring topics from clinical to cognitive neuroscience.
+Graduates must complete an MA thesis and can apply for funds to support thesis research.
+To further specialize, it is possible to complete a joint master’s degree program with Women’s, Gender, and Sexuality Studies.
 As Brandeis University is part of the Boston Area Graduate Consortium, students can also take up to one course per term at Boston College, Boston University, or Tufts University.
-The program can prepare students for doctoral programs in psychology or careers in organizations, government, or the nonprofit sector.
-Brandeis was ranked in a tie for 34th place among all national universities and the 30th best value school by US News & World Report in 2016.
+The program prepares students for doctoral programs in psychology or careers in organizations, government, or the not-for-profit sector.

-For applicants interested in a program with specialization options, Cleveland State University’s College of Sciences and Health Professions offers MA degrees in several areas of psychology, including clinical psychology, industrial-organizational research, diversity management, experimental research, and school psychology.
-Each specialization takes approximately two years to complete and has different curriculum and research requirements.
-Only students in the experimental research track are required to write a thesis, although students in the industrial-organizational track have the option to do so.
-The diversity management track is open to working professionals and operates in an executive style by offering classes one weekend per month for 21 months.
-The clinical psychology program has two possible options for completion.
-The research track requires a thesis and is designed to prepare students for further doctoral study.
-Note that it does not meet the requirements for licensure as a clinical psychologist.
-The second option prepares students to work with or under licensed clinical psychologists as assistant practitioners.
-Cleveland State also offers an undergraduate degree in psychology and a PhD in psychology in adult development and aging.
+For applicants interested in a program with specialization options, Cleveland State University’s College of Sciences and Health Professions offers Master of Arts (MA) degrees in several areas of psychology, including Clinical Psychology, Industrial-Organizational Research, and Psychological Science, as well as a combination MA and Psychology Specialist (PsyS) degree in School Psychology.
+Cleveland State also offers a BA+MA program that allows students to complete undergraduate and graduate psychology degrees at an accelerated pace.
+With the exception of School Psychology, each specialization takes approximately two years to complete and has different curriculum and research requirements.
+The Clinical Psychology program has two possible options for completion.
+The doctoral preparation, or thesis track, requires a thesis and is designed to prepare students for further doctoral study.
+This program does not meet the requirements for licensure as a clinical psychologist.
+The second non-thesis practitioner track prepares students to work with or under licensed clinical psychologists as assistant practitioners.
+Keep in mind that this track will not adequately prepare graduates to pursue a doctoral degree.
+Cleveland State also offers an undergraduate degree in psychology and a Doctor of Philosophy (PhD) in Adult Development and Aging.

-DePaul University offers an MS degree in psychology with a general curriculum.
+DePaul University offers a Master of Science (MS) degree in Research Psychology with a general curriculum.
 The program admits only five to six new students each year and suggests a minimum 3.5 GPA to apply.
-The program prepares students for further doctoral study by including courses in all major areas of psychology as well as statistics and research methods.
+The program prepares students for further doctoral study by including courses in several areas of psychology as well as statistics and research methods.
 As a science degree, this master’s program approaches psychology from a scientific perspective and focuses on how psychological theories can be tested using data.
-All students must complete the required core courses, such as advanced statistics and quantitative research design, a diversity elective, and either a master’s thesis or directed research project.
-A 3.20 cumulative GPA must be maintained throughout the program and the requirements must be completed within five years, although full-time students can finish the program in as little as two years.
-DePaul also offers a combined Bachelor of Arts/Master of Science degree in industrial-organizational psychology and combined Master of Arts/PhD degrees in psychology, including clinical, community, industrial-organizational, and psychological science.
+All students must complete the required core courses, including Advanced Statistics and Quantitative Research Design, a diversity core course, and a Graduate Capstone–either a master’s thesis or directed research based on their internship experience.
+A 3.2 cumulative GPA must be maintained throughout the program and the requirements must be completed within five years, although full-time students can finish the program in two years.
+DePaul also offers two five-year combined degrees, the Bachelor of Arts (BA)/Master of Science (MS) degree in Industrial-Organizational Psychology and the BA/MS in Community Psychology.
+It also offers combined Master of Arts (MA)/Doctor of Philosophy (PhD) degrees in Clinical Psychology, Community Psychology, Industrial-Organizational Psychology, and Psychological Science.

-In 2015, CUNY School of Professional Studies began offering a fully-online psychology master’s degree, a Master of Arts in psychology with specializations in either industrial-organizational or developmental psychology.
-Applicants must have an undergraduate degree with prerequisite courses in introductory psychology, statistics, and research methods with at least a B grade.
-The program is designed to prepare students for further doctoral-level study or provide in-depth knowledge about psychology in a variety of other work settings.
-Both concentrations are comprised of 36 credits including nine credits of core courses, six credits in research methods, nine credits of electives, six credits of electives, and six credits of a capstone project.
+In 2015, the City University of New York (CUNY) School of Professional Studies began offering a fully-online psychology master’s degree, a Master of Arts (MA) in Psychology with specializations in either Industrial/Organizational Psychology or Developmental Psychology.
+Applicants must have an undergraduate degree with prerequisite courses in Introductory Psychology, Statistics, and Research Methods with at least a “B” grade.
+The program is designed to prepare students for further doctoral-level study or provide in-depth knowledge about psychology in a variety of work settings.
+This program does not qualify graduates for clinical practice.
+Both concentrations comprise 36 credits including nine credits in Core Courses, six credits in Research Methods, nine credits in the specialization area, six credits of electives, and a six-credit capstone project.
 Some examples of elective courses include Cognitive Development, Atypical Development, and Group Dynamics.
 The capstone project involves collecting and analyzing data and preparing a written report in collaboration with a faculty supervisor.
 Students must successfully defend the capstone to a faculty committee.
-In 2016, CUNY was ranked in a tie for 26th top public schools by US News & World Report.

-A master’s degree in psychology can be a versatile asset relevant to many different career paths.
-Depending on the area of specialization, you may find career options in a variety of areas, such as:
+A master’s degree in psychology is a versatile asset relevant to many career paths.
+Depending on your area of specialization and your jurisdiction, you may find career options in a variety of areas, such as:

 - Developmental Services Worker